SenseiMarv/the-frontview/README.md

 2. Run `pnpm start` to start a local dev server
 3. Access the local dev server at http://localhost:3000

+To run the test commands, like `pnpm test`, you need to have the correct version of the Playwright browsers installed.
+You can install them by running `pnpm exec playwright install`.

 ## Commands

 All commands are run from the root of the project, from a terminal: